KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-actions/index.md

 ---
 ## Recap

-So far, we have managed to build a simple app that can display cards.
-However, we don't yet have a way of adding new cards to our card view.
+So far, we built a simple app that can display cards.
+However, there is currently no way for the user to add new cards to the card view.

 In this tutorial, we'll be looking at Kirigami actions.
 These will help us add interactivity to our app in a consistent, fast, and accessible way.